-If there is an active restraining order in place between you and your partner mediation may not be your solution.
-It is important to detail your past history of litigation between the two of you so that your mediator is aware of it to help you move forward effectively.
+Has you or has your partner filed for divorce before?
+Have there been any domestic violence proceedings between you and your spouse?
+If you are interested in representation for a post-judgment matter such as an alimony or child support modification, obtain your divorce judgment and agreement or any order that is the subject of the current matter.
+It is important to detail your past history of litigation between the two of you so that your attorney or mediator is aware of it to help you move forward effectively.

-Gather your tax returns for the last five years together and provide these documents to your mediator at the earliest possible time.
+Gather your tax returns for the last three years together and provide these documents to your mediator at the earliest possible time.

 Make a list all debt that you have acquired during the marriage including credit cards, loans, personal debts, etc.

 Make another list of any assets that you have acquired during your marriage, for example real property with values and locations.